 Dr Jean Carlet, is the President and Founder of ACdeBMR/ WAAAR (the World Alliance Against Antibiotic Resistance).
 Trained in internal medicine, head of the ICU in Hospital St Joseph, Paris, for 25 years, he has published in medical journals on the issue of antibiotic resistance for over 30 years.
-WAAAR gained consumers.
-Reading the press, citizens are more and more international recognition with the launch of the Paris Declaration which gathered over 700 signatories from 55 countries, or which We perfectly realize that antibiotics are a very different over a 100 scientific societies.
-In 2015 Dr Carlet was nominated by France's MoH to head the Special Task Force for Antibiotic Preservation.
-He is a steering committee member of several coalitions such as CARA and lately ANTARTICA, the ANTimicrobiAl Resistance CriTIcal Care.
+WAAAR gained which gathered over 700 signatories from 55 countries, or which We perfectly realize that antibiotics are a very different over a 100 scientific societies.
+In 2015 Dr Carlet was nominated by France's Ministry of Health to head the Special Task Force for Antibiotic Preservation.
+He is a steering committee member of several coalitions such as CARA and lately ANTARTICA (ANTimicrobiAl Resistance CriTIcal Care).

-Garance Upham, journalist and economist has a long time involvement in global health issues.
-In the late 1980s and 1990s she was involved in training healthcare systems of French speaking Africa in prevention of bloodborne and airborne pathogens transmission in health systems.
+Garance Upham, journalist and economist has a long-term involvement in global health issues.
+In the late 1980s and 1990s she was involved in training healthcare systems in French speaking Africa on the prevention of bloodborne and airborne pathogens transmission in health systems.